Pareto Chart in Tableau

 • Don’t forget to change the Summarize the values option from Table Across to the Customer Full Name field.

 Once you choose the Create Calculated Field option, a new window will open to write a Custom Expression.
-For this Tableau Pareto chart example, we need the customer’s percentage.
+For this Tableau Pareto chart example, we need the customers’ percentages.
 So please add the following expression.

-We have done all the work to check whether 80 percent of sales are coming from 20 percent of our customers.
-The below Tableau Pareto Chart screenshot shows that it’s not 20 percent but 28 percent of our customers.
+We have done all the work to check whether 80 percent of sales come from 20 percent of our customers.
+The below Pareto Chart screenshot shows that it’s not 20 percent but 28 percent of our customers.

 Add Reference Lines to Tableau Pareto Chart

-If you want to add a reference Line for 20 percent of the Pareto chart, click on the Customer name-Axis.
-And select the Add Reference Line option and change the value to a constant 0.2 (which is technically 20 percent)
+If you want to add a reference Line for 20 percent of the Pareto chart, click on the Customer name-axis.
+Select the Add Reference Line option and change the value to a constant 0.2 (which is technically 20 percent)

-We successfully created Pareto Chart in Tableau with reference lines.
+We successfully created a Pareto Chart in Tableau with reference lines.

 Comments are closed.